VincentPaulV/CS252-OS-Assignment/README.md

 Here we make threads for different computational processes mentioned (i.e. average, minimum, and maximum) using [**POSIX Threads**](https://github.com/VincentPaulV/CS252-OS-Assignment#user-threads-and-kernel-threads).

-As we've seen the usage of threads could prove benefitial when it comes to **Responsiveness**, **Resource Sharing**, **Economy**, **Scalability**, with this rather simple program we can understand the essence of thread-making with the strings of the benefits sliding over.
+As we've seen the usage of threads could prove beneficial when it comes to **Responsiveness**, **Resource Sharing**, **Economy**, **Scalability**, with this rather simple program we can understand the essence of thread-making with the strings of the benefits sliding over.